Nelson County, Virginia: Education

 Nelson County Public Schools is a Virginia public school division.
-It operates two elementary schools, one middle school, and one high school.
+It operates two elementary schools, one middle school, and one high school (Nelson County High School).
 The middle and high schools are connected and located just outside Lovingston, Virginia.
 Nelson County also provides free GED testing to all adults.

 Jefferson-Madison Regional Library is the regional library system that provides services to the citizens of Nelson County.